 We use eggplant very often in our recipes because it's such a versatile vegetable that can be used in different ways.
 Eggplant recipes are very common in Middle Eastern and Mediterranean cuisine.
-Some of our favorite eggplant recipes are stuffed eggplants with lamb and walnuts, stuffed eggplant parmesan and Greek eggplant moussaka recipe.
-This eggplant caponata recipe is such an easy and tasty dish to make in summer and is perfect with just a piece of bread.
+Some of our favorite eggplant recipes are eggplant lasagna, classic eggplant parmesan and Greek eggplant moussaka.
+Today's recipe is caponata, which is a simple Italian dish that you can make in summer and serve simply with some bread.

 Caponata, also known as capunata, is a Sicilian eggplant dish made that's usually served warm.
-Caponata is considered a warm vegetable salad that can be served as an appetizer, side or even a main dish.
-There are so many different caponata recipes and most have eggplant and onions in common.
+It's considered a warm vegetable salad that can be served as an appetizer, side or even a main dish.
+There are so many different versions and most have eggplant and onions in common.

 This Italian eggplant recipe is easy, simple and full of flavor.
 It's such a delicious addition to a dinner table, especially in summer when fresh vegetables are nicely in season.
 We have this Italian dish at least twice a month in summer because it's so good!

-Like French ratatouille, this Italian eggplant recipe calls for fresh vegetables that are easily accessible.
+Like French ratatouille, this recipe calls for fresh vegetables that are easily accessible.
 To make this easy eggplant dish, you need the following ingredients:

 I suggest you use Italian eggplants to make this Italian warm eggplant dish because they have thin peel and roast beautifully.
 It's also possible to use graffiti eggplants, globe eggplants or Chinese eggplants if Italian eggplants are not available.
 Please check out this article by The Kitchn about different varieties of eggplants and how to use them.